 The Brownells AR-15 .450 Bushmaster Stainless Steel Barrel is an excellent value in comparison to other barrels because of the array of features that it provides at a lower overall price point.

 Built out of durable 4150 GBQ mil-spec steel, this is a stainless steel barrel that will resist rust and corrosion very well thanks to the black nitride finish.
 The 1:14 twist rate and eleven degree target crown will help to improve accuracy with the .450 round as well.

-Additional nice features from Brownells include the three point muzzle break and the sixteen inch barrel length, which provides a solid balance between bullet performance and giving you a more maneuverable barrel length.
+Additional nice features from Brownells include the three point muzzle brake and the sixteen inch barrel length, which provides a solid balance between bullet performance and giving you a more maneuverable barrel length.

 While the overall bullet performance will not be optimized as is the case with more expensive barrel options, for the money the Brownells Stainless Steel Barrel for the .450 Bushmaster represents a solid option for the price you pay for it.

 An excellent value overall, the Brownells AR-15 .450 Bushmaster Stainless Steel Barrel represents a solid option for a .450 barrel with a variety of impressive features that you would expect to find on a more expensive model.